MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/with-authentication/static-web-app-with-api/introduction.md

 |Steps to authenticate|Explanation|
 |--|--|
-|In the browser, the user selects the Login button with either the pop-up or redirect method.|The pop-up manages the redirect to the Microsoft Identity authentication flow.
+|In the browser, the user selects the Login button with either the pop-up or redirect method.|The pop-up manages the redirect to the Microsoft identity platform [authorization endpoint](/azure/active-directory/develop/v2-oauth2-auth-code-flow#request-an-authorization-code).
 |The authentication flow displays|Either a pop-up window displays or the web browser redirects to a page. |
 |The user logs into their Microsoft account.|The user has to provide correct credentials before the access token is returned to the React client, then to the user's browser session.|
 |The browser continues to the React client app's root route, '/'.|The access token is managed by the MSAL React library and held in session.|